USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 - As a tool for model development, PA can help evaluate the effect of modifications made to a model or process module
 - For QA purposes, PA can be used to help identify compensating or unresolved errors in the model or input data which may not be reflected in the total change in concentration.
 For example, if an error in the emissions input data causes the model to calculate negative concentration values in an intermediate step, this could be masked in the final predicted concentrations if compensated for by larger positive values resulting from the chemistry calculations.

 If the user activates PA during CMAQ runtime (CTM_PROCAN=Y), the PA input file (PACM_INFILE) specifies whether IPR, IRR or both analyses are performed, and defines which variables are required for each analysis.
 The IRR parameters are highly customizable and can be easily modified for new chemical mechanisms, but must be checked carefully before running to ensure that they correspond to the mechanism being used.
 The PA_REPORT output file should always be reviewed to verify that the calculations are being performed correctly.
-Note that PA in CMAQ will only work with either the Rosenbrock or the SMVGEAR solvers.
+Note that while the IPR option can be run with any of the chemical solvers, use of IRR in CMAQ requires either the Rosenbrock or the SMVGEAR solvers

 The CMAQ User Interface
 -----------------------